joewilcom/smart-radio-search/README.md

     * The app ensures only one audio stream plays at a time.
 5.  **Chat Recommendations (Backend `/chat` in `app.py`):**
     * The chat box sends your conversation to this endpoint.
-    * OpenAI returns station suggestions or other helpful replies.
+    * The backend prepends a system prompt so OpenAI suggests useful search terms in quotes.
     * The response appears below the chat field.
 6.  **Audio Proxy (Backend `/proxy` in `app.py`):**
     * A simple proxy endpoint is available in the backend.
 While not currently used for the main audio playback in `index.html` (audio `src` is directly from Radio Browser API results), it can be used to circumvent potential CORS or mixed-content issues with certain streams if needed in the future.